Top 10 Mountain Elopement Locations in Virginia

 What if the weather changes on our elopement day?

 Mountain weather is unpredictable.
-Always have a backup plan for rain or fog, such as a covered pavilion or indoor venue nearby.
-Your photographer can help scout backup locations.
+Always have a backup plan for rain or fog, such as a covered pavilion or nearby venue.
+Your photographer can help scout alternatives.

 Final Thoughts